interplaynetary/free-association/README.md

 **For any participant:**
 - ∴ ↑False Recognition = ↓True Recognition
 - ∴ ↓Mutual-Recognition with Real Contributors
-- ∴ ↓Surplus-Associations from Real Contributors
+- ∴ ↓Surplus-Roles from Real Contributors
-- ∴ ↓Access to Real Social-Material Coordination via Surplus-Associations from Real Contributors
+- ∴ ↓Access to Real Social-Material Coordination via Surplus-Roles from Real Contributors
 - ∴ ↓Real Social-Material Basis for Self-Actualization

 ∴ social-material-truth is realized through Free Association because also:
 - ∴ ↑True Recognition = ↓False Recognition
 - ∴ ↑Mutual-Recognition with Real Contributors
-- ∴ ↑Surplus-Associations from Real Contributors
+- ∴ ↑Surplus-Roles from Real Contributors
-- ∴ ↑Access to Real Social-Material Coordination via Surplus-Associations from Real Contributors
+- ∴ ↑Access to Real Social-Material Coordination via Surplus-Roles from Real Contributors
 - ∴ ↑Real Social-Material Basis for Self-Actualization

+*Note: True/False recognition is not binary, nor is it necessrily an expressed proposition.
+The question is what % of your recognition feels true/false to you?
+How true is this?
+To what degree?*

 <details>
   <summary><b><i>Click for Example</i></b></summary>